phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 <!--

- # Getting Started

-Hi, and welcome to Adobe&reg; PhoneGap&trade; Build.
-PhoneGap Build allows you to create cross-platform mobile apps based on HTML, CSS, and JavaScript through a simple web interface.
-We take care of all the packaging and compilation, and you get some mobile apps back in a matter of minutes.

 The first step is to register an account and log in - we'll assume that you've gotten that far, and you're at the __+ new app__ form.